archoncloud/archoncloud-ethereum/README.md

 `func GetEarnings(ethAddress [20]byte) (big.Int, error)`

-The players in ADC who acrue earnings are the storage providers.
+The players in AC who acrue earnings are the storage providers.
 Any entity with access to the SC can view this public information.

 `func GetTxLogs(txid string) (TxLogs, error)`